-1.3.5Globalisation is a universal process, but not uniform in its result -Globalisation takes place in every society irrespective of time and space.
+2.3.5 Globalization is universal, but not a uniform process

+Globalisation takes place in every society irrespective of time and space.
 In every age and every space globalisation has taken place in exclusion to the pre modern state.
 Today every society developed or developing, western or oriental, big or small, conservative or liberal experience the process of globalisation.
 The geographical barriers resulting in the location, isolation of a space has not insulated it from the process of globalisation.
 Even the inaccessible areas of Alps or the disconnected islands are getting the steady effects of globalisation.
 Further, in terms of time globalisation has been initiated since third century B.C.
 Man's craze for knowledge, exploration and craze for resource have paved the ways for establishing interconnectivity.

 Though universal as a phenomenon, no uniformity is marked in its expression.
 The depth and the pace of globalisation have its longitudinal and spatial variations.
 At certain point of time the depth and pace of globalisation is faster while it is retarded at certain other period of time.
 For example, during the periods of peace and scientific prosperity, it has taken a swift pace while during wars, depressions, the pace of globalisation has gone down.
 The rate of globalisation is spectacularly higher in the developed areas in comparison to the pre modern and under developed areas.

-1.3.6Globalisation is a historical process-Globalisation is a historical reality.
+2.3.6 Globalisation is a historical process

+Globalisation is a historical reality.
 Its intellectual ancestry can be traced back in the writings of Adam Smith, Marx, J.S.Mill, Hecksher and Ohlin, J.M.Keynes and Lenin who long back predicted that economic activities have a tendency to expand beyond its national setting.
 No doubt globalisation is antique.
 Its historical roots date back to early ages.